MariaGrillo/IATI-Public-Validator/README.md

 You will need to add an 'upload' directory to the root of the project and make it writable by your webserver.
 Make a copy of example.settings.php and rename it settings.php Edit the configuration information in that file and save it.
 Don't forget to set a path for your log file.
 Basic info is collected about the use of the upload functions.
+You may need to enable write permissions on your log file.

 IATI Schema
 -----------